-So many bloggers will devote two to five hours of their time to write a solid blog post and then they barely spend five minutes to make people read it.
+So many bloggers will devote two to five hours of their time to writing a solid blog post, and then they barely spend five minutes to make people read it.
 Yet they frequently check the traffic stats in a hope that “readers will come” sooner or later.
-However the numbers don’t grow and eventually the blog becomes abandoned by its author.
-I know that promoting blog posts is not easy, but if you refuse to do it you might as well not even start writing your next post.
+However, the numbers don’t grow, and eventually, the blog becomes abandoned by its author.
+I know that promoting blog posts is not easy, but if you refuse to do it, you might as well not even start writing your next post.
 If you do it right, you can easily double your traffic in a month or less.

 1. Poor Articles Won’t Get You Anywhere

 If you chopped an article in just an hour or less – don’t bother to promote it; it’s useless.
 You should only promote your best content, otherwise, people will think you’re yet another spammer.
 Besides, a killer article will promote itself!
 People will gladly tweet it for you, like it on Facebook, vote for it on StumbleUpon & send it to their friends.
 Any bit of promotion you put into an awesome article will bring you doubled results, while poor articles will never set off, no matter how hard you push.
 Just recently, I wrote 3000 words on writing epic blog posts, but I will gladly do a recap for you here:

 - Find the idea that would make people “tick.”